 1. Bachelor's degree:

-In order to get admission to this Master's, you’ll need a completed Bachelor’s degree in Linguistics.
-Students with a Bachelor’s degree in specific language, like German, Dutch and such, or with a Bachelor’s degree in Communication and Information Sciences can also apply, provided they took at least 60 ECTS worth of courses in the field of linguistics.
+In order to be admitted to this Master's you’ll need a completed Bachelor’s degree in Linguistics.
+Students with a Bachelor’s degree in a specific language such as German or Dutch, or with a Bachelor’s degree in Communication and Information Studies can also apply, provided they have successfully completed at least 30 EC worth of real linguistics courses (language proficiency courses, for instance, do not count).
+The exam board will evaluate whether your linguistic background is sufficient for enrolment.

 2. Language requirements